|

 stretched neck adapted for browsing high into

 the bushes.
-Another local inhabitant is the Grevy's
+Another local inhabitant is the

-Reticulated giraffes are different from their
+the belly.
+Reticulated giraffes are different

-southern cousins in their perfectly arranged pattern.
+from their southern cousins in their perfectly

-A very common dwarf antelope in these parts is
+arranged pattern.
+A very common dwarf antelope

-the tiny dik dik, who is devoted to its mate for
+in these parts is the tiny dik dik, who is devoted

-its entire lifetime.
+to its mate for its entire lifetime.

 Many